 Rates: $ 385.00 Per Person (Four person minimum); Full Day; Shared or Private Charters

-Have you seen someone cheaper?
-We will match the price of any competitor offering equivalent trips on equivalent vessels for less.
+Have you found a cheaper outfitter?
+Remember, if a deal seems too good to be true, there’s probably a reason behind it.
+However, we will match the price of any competitor offering equivalent trips on equivalent vessels for less.

 Prince William Sound Salmon Fishing